equinix-labs/otel-cli/README.md

 [![](https://img.shields.io/badge/stability-experimental-lightgrey.svg)](https://github.com/packethost/standards/blob/master/experimental-statement.md)

-## Synopsis

 otel-cli is a command-line tool for sending OpenTelemetry traces.
-It is written in Go and intended to be used in shell scripts and other places where the best option available for sending events is executing another program.
+It is written in Go and intended to be used in shell scripts and other places where the best option available for sending spans is executing another program.

 Since this needs to connect to the OTLP endpoint on each run, it is highly recommended to have a localhost opentelemetry collector running so this doesn't slow down your